 Established in 1975, PLASP has built a solid reputation as an excellent provider of child care and early childhood education.
 PLASP believes that parents are entitled to affordable, safe, reliable, well-managed, high quality child care for their children.
+Because our programs are located within the schools that children attend, the transition from class to child care involves a short walk down the hall without having to leave school property.

 Parents should have the peace of mind they require to be worry-free during their working day.